-C. Retention of Illinois Students & Equity (RISE) Act and Alternative Application for Illinois Financial Aid
+Retention of Illinois Students & Equity (RISE) Act and Alternative Application for Illinois Financial Aid

 The Retention of Illinois Students & Equity (RISE) Act allows eligible undocumented students and transgender students who are disqualified from federal financial aid to apply for all forms of state financial aid.
 The Alternative Application for Illinois Financial Aid provides a pathway for these qualified students to apply for Monetary Award Program (MAP) grants, the state's largest need-based grant program for low-income college students.
 To accommodate RISE Act-eligible students (both undocumented and transgender students), an online application for MAP grants is available.
 Instead of completing the FAFSA to begin the MAP application process, these students may be eligible to complete the Alternative Application for Illinois Financial Aid.
 The data from the application will be used to calculate an expected family contribution (EFC), which is used in determining a student's MAP eligibility.
-The application, patterned after the FAFSA, is accessible for the 2021-22 and 2022-23 academic vears as follows: https://studentportal.isac.org/en/alternativeapp
+The application, patterned after the FAFSA, is accessible to students at the following: https://studentportal.isac.org/en/alternativeapp.